capslock1/SlopperEngine/Style Guide.md

 - Use a struct when it concerns data that has a particular owner or is used in mass.
 - Use a struct when it concerns data that only exists on the stack.

+### SlopperEngine features

+- Methods that are called by the engine through the use of an attribute (for example, `[OnFrameUpdate]` or `[OnSerialize]`) should at most have only one input, named (attribute name)Args, for example `FrameUpdateArgs`.
+- Public and protected members and objects should always have a summary attached, unless it's extremely obvious what everything means.

 ### Extension methods

 - For most types, avoid extension methods at all costs.